Dog Parks in Everett, WA

 What is the best dog park in Everett?

-The highest-rated dog park in Everett is Pints and Pups, with a rating of 5.0 out of 5.
-It offers fully fenced, off leash, water access.
+The highest-rated dog park in Everett is Pawsome Park and Lodge, with a rating of 5.0 out of 5.
+It offers off leash, 6,000 sq ft indoor turf dog park, climate-controlled environment.

 Are there free dog parks in Everett?